zuqq/switcheroo/README.md

 ## Example

-Switcheroo's configuration resides at `~/.switcheroo.json`, and follows a simple JSON-based file format.
+Switcheroo's configuration file resides at `~/.switcheroo.json` and adheres to a simple, JSON-based format.
 For example, here is a configuration file with a single entry that automatically switches to a US keyboard layout and no natural scrolling if a device with the name `"HHKB-Classic"` is connected: